Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Assignments/Project.md

 Bonus Points:
 - [x] You publish your written assignment + working code in a blog post.
 (As learning material or tutorial)
-- [X] You include good graphics (made by you) to the written assignment.
+- [X] You include useful graphics (made by you) in the written assignment.

 ## Concepts